By Dezan Shira & Associates

 - Last drawn salary = Basic Salary + Dearness Allowance.

 - Years of Service are rounded down to the nearest full year.
-For example, if the employee has a total service of 20 years, 10 months and 25 days, only 20 years will be factored into the calculation.
+For example, if the employee has a total service of 20 years, 10 months and 25 days, 21 years will be factored into the calculation.

 Any other gratuity is exempt to the extent that it does not exceed one half-month salary for each year of completed service calculated on the basis of average salary for 10 immediately preceding months (subject to a maximum of US$14,655).
 The upper limit of US$14,655 applies to the aggregate of gratuity received from one or more employers in the same or different years.